zoeyzyhu/pydisort/doc/README_pypi.md

 DISORT (Discrete Ordinate Radiative Transfer) is a widely-used algorithm that calculates the scattering and absorption of radiation in a medium.
 The original DISORT algorithm was developed by Stamnes et al. in 1988 and was implemented in `FORTRAN`. `pydisort` is a Python wrapper for the DISORT algorithm in `C`.
 The wrapper is designed to be simple and easy to use.
 It is also designed to be flexible and extensible.

 > ❗ We only support Python 3.6+ on Linux and Python 3.8+ on MacOS.
 Anaconda is not fully supported at the moment, only working if the Python path and `conda` environment are set correctly.
-For the current stage, we strongly recommend using `python3.11 -m venv env` to create a virtual environment and install `pydisort` in this clean environment (guide provided [here](#set-up-python-virtual-environment)).
+For the current stage, we strongly recommend using `python3.11 -m venv env` (you Python version might differ) to create a virtual environment and install `pydisort` in this clean environment (guide provided [here](#set-up-python-virtual-environment)).

 ## Get started